Buying and selling a home during coronavirus

 Stamp Duty Calculator for England & NI, Scotland and Wales

 Selling a house during coronavirus

 If you’re selling, when it comes to appointing your estate agent, give them a call to speak to them.
-Many are only opening their office doors for people that have booked an appointment.
+Whilst estate agents are open, some require you to book an appointment in advance.